In the world of crops, the dosage of fertilizers is entrusted to expert farmers, who refer to their personal experience and knowledge of vegetables.

 In this way, it can predict how much nitrogen it will have in the next 12 days, and when it will be necessary to intervene with fertilizers.

-The plan of the developers is to achieve a double positive return: reduce nitrogen fertilizer pollution, and lower cultivation prices.
+The developers' plan is to obtain a double positive return: reducing pollution from nitrogen-based fertilizer and lowering cultivation prices.

-Max Grell confirmed this in his statement, stating that: "the problem of over-fertilization is relevant both from an environmental and an economic point of view.
-Yields and resulting income are decreasing year after year and growers lack the tools to combat the problem"
+Max Grell confirmed this in his statement, stating that: “the problem of excess fertilization is relevant from both an environmental and economic point of view.
+Yields and resulting income are decreasing year after year, and farmers lack the tools to combat the problem"

 A new life for fertilizers

-Do you want to know why it is so important to reduce the disproportionate use of nitrogen fertilizers?
+Do you want to know why it is so important to reduce the disproportionate use of nitrogen-based fertilizers?
 Here are some clarifications.

-Excess nitrogen is responsible for producing nitrous oxide, a gas 300 times more harmful of CO2 for the climate.
-Too high a quantity of fertilizers can cause serious damage to the environment, infiltrating groundwater and reaching rivers and seas.
+Excess nitrogen is responsible for the production of nitrous oxide, a gas 300 times more harmful of CO2 for the climate.
+Too high a quantity of fertilizers can cause serious damage to the environment, infiltrating the aquifers and reaching rivers and seas.

-At the same time, tests to determine soil nitrogen levels are rather slow and expensive.
-Without a quick and easy-to-use means, farmers have no choice but to resort to the use of fertilizer (risking to overdo it).
+At the same time, tests to determine soil nitrogen levels are quite slow and expensive.
+Without a quick and easy-to-use means, farmers have no choice but to resort to using fertilizer (at the risk of overdoing it).

-The production of chemPEGS could be a real revolution, a step closer to the idea of precision farming.
+The production of chemPEGS could constitute a real revolution, a step closer to the idea of precision farming.

-According to the researchers, the official version of the machine will be available on the market in about three to five years.
+According to the researchers' opinion, the official version of the machine will be available on the market in approximately three to five years.

 Will this be the definitive solution?